micag2025/Toolkit_Google_ADK/README.md

 export HF_API_KEY = your-hf_api_key
 export GIT_API_KEY= you git_api_key
 ```
+> _SET UP Google API key and Vertex AI based authentication_
+You can create a [Gemini API key](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/start/quickstart?usertype=apikey#python-gen-ai-sdk).
+This key is essential for authenticating your requests to the Gemini API.
+Here's a step-by-step guide:  	Go to [Google AI Studio](https://cloud.google.com/free?hl=en) : Open your web browser and navigate to the Google AI Studio website.
+Access API Keys Page : Once logged in, open the "API keys" page from the left-side panel.
+Create API Key : Click on the "Create API key" button.

 you should create a Python virtual environment and use the `requirements.txt` file to install the required Python packages.

 ### Installation